landonb629/CKAD-labs/notes/appEnv-config-and-security.md

 # CKAD area - Application Environment, Configuration, and Security

+## Discover and use resources that extend k8s

+## Understand authentication, authorization and admission control

+## Understand defining resource requirements, limits, and quotas

 ## Understand ConfigMaps
 - used for storing non-confidential configuration data in key-value pairs.
 - can be consumed as env variables, command line args, or as config files in a volume